 It’s OK.
 Generally, the small amount of water appearing on the roof indicates the presence of condensation.
 The problem appears when your RV AC leaks a lot of water in unusual weather conditions.

 Release an air filter.
 Ensure no other objects interrupt the airflow to the inner side of your air conditioner for RV.
 Dirt on the filter also counts as an interruption.

 Check the refrigerant level.
 A frozen evaporator coil can be a problem.
 In this case, try shutting your AC off at the circuit breaker or use a hairdryer to speed up the process of unfreezing and recover your RV AC not cooling.

 Fix the condensate pump.
 The damaged condensate pump may fill the drain with excess water, which results in its overflow and leakage.
 Replacing this AC unit part may fix the problem.

 Your AC unit is dirty.
 Clean the air filters, coils, and find and remove dry leaves and spiderwebs from there.
 If these parts are too dirty, consider replacing them.
 The same measures fix the RV’s air conditioning system that overheats easily.

 Check how air flows.
 Supply air and return air mustn’t overlap.
 Otherwise, it may be hot because your cold air goes to waste and such a bad positioning causes the evaporator coil to freeze up.

 Keep your RC AC away from the direct sun.
-You can try to hide your air conditioner in the shadow or wait till the weather changes.
+You can try to hide your air conditioner for camper in the shadow or wait till the weather changes.
 These simple measures can improve an RV air conditioner without the need to fix its parts inside.